-Using the quadratic formula – if a quadratic cannot be factorised but does have roots, then the quadratic formula will find them.
+If factorising doesn’t work but a quadratic does have roots, the quadratic formula will find them instead.
 Recall that the discriminant will tell you how many roots a quadratic has.
+See Discriminants page.

 The quadratic formula says that if then the roots are given by:

 In the following quadratic, a=1, b=3 and c=-3: